Powers of Attorney

-As we all grow older the time may come when we are no longer in a position to manage our property and financial affairs and we may need the help of someone we trust.
+As we all grow older the time may come when we are no longer in a position to manage our property and financial affairs, requiring the need with the help of someone we trust.
 By appointing a friend, relative or professional to hold a Power of Attorney, you will allow them to act on your behalf.
 There are three different types of power of attorney:

 - Lasting Power of Attorney (LPA)- for matters relating to property and affairs